-- 7.47 Long-Term Investments: Long-term investments including gilts, covered bonds, corporate bonds, supranational bank bonds, local authority loans, RSLs deposits/bonds, externally managed pooled funds and an equity investment with the UK Municipal Bond Agency are approved by the Council.
-At 31 December 2020 the Council had £63.0m invested for greater than one year.
-The maximum monetary limit for long-term investments with any one organisation is set at £15m (£25m for individual UK local authorities). - 7.48 As required by the Prudential Code, the Council is required to set limits for total funds invested for greater than 365 days.
-These limits are set with regard to the Council's liquidity requirements and to reduce the need for the early sale of an investment (potentially incurring additional costs) and are based on the availability of funds after each year-end (as detailed in the Council's Balance Sheet Projections; paragraph 6.11). - 7.49 The resulting treasury indicator for long-term investments is shown below:
+- 7.47 Long-Term Investments: Long-term investments (which may include UK gilts, covered bonds, corporate bonds, supranational bank bonds, local authority loans, RSLs deposits/bonds, externally managed pooled funds) and an equity investment with the UK Municipal Bond Agency are approved by the County Council.
+On 31 December 2021 the County Council had £62.5m invested for greater than one year.
+The maximum monetary limit for long-term investments with any one organisation is set at £15m (£25m for individual UK local authorities). - 7.48 As required by the Prudential Code, the County Council is required to set limits for total funds invested for greater than 365 days.
+These limits are set with regard to the County Council's liquidity requirements and to reduce the need for the early sale of an investment (potentially incurring additional costs) and are based on the availability of funds after each year-end (as detailed in the County Council's Balance Sheet Projections; paragraph 6.12). - 7.49 The resulting treasury indicator for long-term investments is shown below:

-Treasury Indicator (i) Upper Limit 2020/21 Limit - Upper Limit 2025/26 Maximum Invested for a Year or longer £100m £100m £100m £100m £100m £100m
+Treasury Indicator (i) Upper Limit 2021/22 Upper Limit 2025/26 Upper Limit 2026/27 Maximum Invested for a Year or longer £100m £100m £100m £100m £100m £100m